-Vikings have been made out to be uncontrollable rapists in art and literature through the ages.
-Rape was committed during raids and battles in the Viking age (and in almost every other time period, by nearly every culture) but it certainly wasn’t the norm, or even acceptable.
-Many historians dispute whether such mass rapes ever actually occurred at the hands of Viking men.
+Vikings have been made out to be uncontrollable deviants in art and literature through the ages.
+Forced intercourse was committed during raids and battles in the Viking age (and in almost every other time period, by nearly every culture) but it certainly wasn’t the norm, or even acceptable.
+Many historians dispute whether such mass crimes ever actually occurred at the hands of Viking men.

-An article in the Daily Mail, published in 2014, highlights evidence suggesting not only the image of raping and pillaging is wrong, but that Viking men brought their wives and families with them when conquering, and settling, new territory.
+An article in the Daily Mail, published in 2014, highlights evidence suggesting not only that the image of pillaging and plundering is wrong, but that Viking men brought their wives and families with them when conquering, and settling, new territory.
 As per this narrative, Vikings didn't seek out new places to destroy and plunder them, but rather to settle and build new communities.

-Viking men are often depicted, contradictorily, with homoeroticism and as staunch homophobes.
+Viking men are often depicted, contradictorily, as both homoerotic and prejudiced against gay people.
 The hair, the muscles, the hammers, the revealing costumes... come to daddy.
-But the posturing, the clipped phrases, the weapons, and the war, are more in line with contemporary ideas about hyper-masculinity.
+But the posturing, the clipped phrases, and the aggression are more in line with contemporary ideas about hyper-masculinity.

-Norse men raped other men during raids to show dominance and emasculate their opponents.
+Norse men forced themselves on other men during raids to show dominance and emasculate their opponents.
 They also sometimes castrated enemies.
-However, as Gunnora Hallakarva wrote for Fordham University, all evidence of reprisal via sexual humiliation comes from Viking sagas, which conflate legend and history.
+However, as Gunnora Hallakarva wrote for Fordham University, all evidence of reprisal from such humiliation comes from Viking sagas, which conflate legend and history.
 As such, it's unclear how often this actually happened, and whether it happened at all before the arrival of Christianity.

 Homosexual relationships between friends - or, at least, penetrative anal sex between male friends - was considered betrayal, because it consisted of one friend emasculating the other.
 However, it's possible homosexuality became less stigmatized for men who were married and had children, because they were finished with their duty to propagate their bloodline.
 It's also possible receiving anal sex was okay for infertile men, because what else were they gonna do?
 Certainly not have kids.